Are you struggling to bring in a steady stream of high-converting organic traffic?

 Here's version B (+30% conversion!):

-By using a guarantee and making the user feel as if they're not going to lose out, Highrise held the extremely limited attention of the reader for long enough to get more conversions.
+By using a guarantee and making the user feel as if they're not going to lose out, Highrise won the reader’s attention and increased conversions.

 If you're running copywriting A/B tests, the headline is the most impactful place to start.
 As David Ogilvy said, 80% of people only read the headline.